Homemade Granola Recipe

 (If you add one or both of these ingredients you’ll want to increase the amount of honey and/or oil)

 Optional ingredients after baking:

 1/2 – 1 C raisins or dried cranberries

 1/4 – 1/2 C butterscotch or chocolate chips

-Depending on how I want the granola to taste I vary the amount of sugar and coconut, plus, using more honey adds more crunch.
+Depending on how I want the homemade granola to taste I vary the amount of sugar and coconut, plus, using more honey adds more crunch.
 Get creative by adding your own ingredients!

 Preheat oven – 300 degrees Fahrenheit

 Mix dry ingredients together in large bowl; add vanilla, followed by oil, and then honey.
 Mix until well-blended.
 Spread on shallow baking sheet that has sides.
 Bake for 15 minutes, carefully stir granola around pan and continue baking for 15 additional minutes.
 Some ovens run hotter than others.
 Check granola as it’s baking to make sure it doesn’t burn.